 We have defined our most important sustainability focus areas in the areas of economic, social and environmental responsibility:

-In 2015 a total of 2,133 stakeholder representatives, more than 60% of them representing personnel, participated in our separate sustainability survey.
+In 2015, a total of 2,133 stakeholder representatives, more than 60% of them representing personnel, participated in our latest separate sustainability survey.
 In the 2015 sustainability survey for stakeholders, decision makers, organisations, employees and the general public put special emphasis on the significance of security of supply of heat and electricity, management of sustainability-related risks, and sustainable ways of operating.
 Our personnel emphasised the safety of operations.
 The general public considered the use of renewable energy sources as important.

 The Sustainable Development Goals (SDGs) adopted by the United Nations in 2015 define international sustainable development focus areas and goals to 2030.We want to do our part to promote the achievement of the goals in our value chain.
 The Sustainable Development Goals offer business opportunities as well and the opportunity to create value for our stakeholder groups.
 Read more on our contribution to the Sustainable Development goals in our Sustainability report.